 What is UCaaS?

-Unified communication as a service, or UCaaS, combines team messaging, video conferencing, and cloud phone into a single application, allowing users to switch between different modes of communication with a single click.
+UCaaS combines team messaging, video conferencing, and cloud phone into a single application, allowing users to switch between different modes of communication with a single click.

 UCaaS is one of the most popular collaboration services.
 It combines essential communications tools and delivers them through the cloud, allowing teams to reach their colleagues and customers from anywhere in the world.
 It also removes the need for organizations to house their own infrastructure, as everything is accessed through the internet.